aslMisuki/Java-Workspace/CS-383/assignment05/Project files/readme.txt

 	- Parsing the car.data file
 	- Size is correct so that is good (1728)
 	- Single probabilities are good
+	- The givenList now collects and filters the correct given data (I think/Hope)

 What is sort of working